 There are many reasons why you might want to convert MBR to GPT.
-However, some of the most popular methods will allow you to move a disk from MBR to GPT and translate from old BIOS to new UEFI and improved will actually erase all existing data on disk.
+However, some of the most popular methods will allow you to move a disk from MBR to GPT and translate from old BIOS to new UEFI, and improved will erase all existing data on disk.

 MBR VS GPT

-Before you make a decision to move from MBR to GPT, it is important to understand the characteristics of the two technologies and why you should choose one of the other two.
+Before you decide to move from MBR to GPT, it is essential to understand the two technologies’ characteristics and why you should choose one of the other two.

-MBR (Master Boot Record) is a structured old partition that was first introduced in 1983.
-To be honest, the only advantage of using this technology is its compatibility with a wide system. more – but this is changing.
+MBR (Master Boot Record) is an old structured partition that was first introduced in 1983.
+The only advantage of using this technology is its compatibility with a vast system – but this is changing.
 MBR technology was first developed for IBM computers.

 The name Master Boot Record comes from the fact that it contains an initial location on the drive that stores the boot loader and other primitive information about the system and drive partition.

 The main disadvantage of this technology is that it only works with drives up to 2TB.
 Even more, a drive using MBR can only be divided into four primary partitions.